 Stopping An Unfortunate Trend Against Reporters

-On short notice, Mr. Crews was able to gather compelling evidence that defendant had a number of alternative sources for the information he subpoenaed and that Mr. Crews' testimony would not materially assist the defense.3 Nevertheless, Mr. Crews was unsuccessful in his requests for extraordinary relief.
+On short notice, Mr. Crews was able to gather compelling evidence that defendant had a number of alternative sources for the information he subpoenaed and that Mr. Crews' testimony would not materially assist the defense.
+California's Shield Laew is absolute, but the California Supreme Court held that the Shield Law must yield to the criminal defendant's constitutional right to a fair trial.
+Nevertheless, Mr. Crews was unsuccessful in his requests for extraordinary relief.
 California's Court of Appeal and Supreme Court, the U.S. District Court for the Eastern District of California, and the Ninth Circuit Court of Appeals all refused to hear Mr. Crews' case on its merits before expiration of the stay of Judge Watkins' contempt order.
 On February 26, 2000, Mr. Crews reported to the Tehama County jail to serve a five-day contempt sentence.
 Later, he was served with a trial subpoena by defense counsel.
-In the end, defense counsel voluntarily agreed to withdraw the trial subpoena without a legal fight, but not until after Mr. Crews already had spent five days in jail and had incurred substantial interruption to the operations of The Valley Mirror as he fought his contempt sentence.4
+In the end, defense counsel voluntarily agreed to withdraw the trial subpoena without a legal fight, but not until after Mr. Crews already had spent five days in jail and had incurred substantial interruption to the operations of The Valley Mirror as he fought his contempt sentence.

 The California Legislature's Response